 ASME Code Welding

-Universal Steel is an ASME Code weld shop, certified per ASME Section VIII Division 1, Section VIII Division 2, and Section I (U, U2, & S stamps).
-All code welding is completed on semi-automatic sub-arc weld machines.
-Universal employs third-party testing services for ASME compliance and other job-specific testing.
+Universal Steel is an ASME Code welding shop, certified per ASME Section VIII Division 1, Section VIII Division 2, and Section I (U, U2, & S stamps).
+All ASME code welding is completed on semi-automatic sub-arc weld machines.
+Universal Stel America, a leading provider of metal welding services, employs third-party testing services for ASME compliance and other job-specific testing.

 - MIG: Metal Inert Gas Welding